Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 Days Three Through Seven: Discarding Starter Down to 50g and 1:1:1 Feeds

-- Your starter should have some bubbles and might smell yeasty, alcoholic, or sour by now.
-During this phase, the beneficial bacteria is battling the harmful ones, so you might notice some moments of "false starts", rising followed by periods of reduced activity.
-Don't worry, this is a normal part of the starter becoming stronger.
+- By now, your starter should have some bubbles and may have a yeasty, alcoholic, or sour smell.
+During this phase, the beneficial bacteria are fighting off the harmful ones, so you might experience "false starts", periods of rising followed by reduced activity.
+This is completely normal as the starter continues to strengthen.

 - Each morning, discard the starter down to 50g.
-Then, add 50g of flour and 50g of water, stir, scrape the sides, and cover it loosely.
-We'll increase this to 100g next week, but for now, stick with 50g to reduce waste.
+Then, add 50g of flour and 50g of water, stir, scrape the sides, and cover loosely.
+We'll increase to 100g next week, but for now, stick with 50g to minimize waste.
 Important: Until your starter consistently has a pleasant smell and bubbles (usually around days 10-14), it's best to compost or dispose of the discard.
-It's not safe to consume because it still contains too many harmful bacteria in it.
+It’s not safe to consume yet, as it may still contain harmful bacteria.

-- *If you don't see any bubbles in your starter by the third day or if your home is frequently warm and humid, I suggest continuing with feedings every 12 hours (twice a day).
+- *If you don’t see any bubbles by day three or if your home is warm and humid, I recommend feeding your starter every 12 hours (twice a day).

 Days Eight Through Fourteen: Discarding Starter Down to 100g and 1:1:1 Feeds

-- Your starter should be active and bubbly now.
-A great starter has a combination of big crater and small pinprick bubbles.
-If your starter consistently rises well, has lots of bubbles, and smells pleasant, you can use the discard in recipes.
-If it's not bubbling much or rising, keep feeding it consistently.
-You can also add a teaspoon of honey with each feeding to encourage growth.
-Increasing the feedings to 100g should help propel your starter's growth.
+- Your starter should now be active with large craters and small pinprick bubbles.
+If it rises well, has lots of bubbles, and smells pleasant, you can use the discard in recipes.
+If it’s not rising or bubbling, continue feeding it consistently.
+Adding a teaspoon of honey per feeding and increasing to 100g should help boost growth.

-- Every morning, discard the starter down to 100g.
-Then, add 100g of flour and 100g of water (or slightly less if using sorghum flour, as it absorbs water differently than brown rice flour).
-Stir it thoroughly, scrape the sides clean, and cover it loosely.
+- Each morning, discard the starter down to 100g.
+Then, add 100g of flour and 100g of water (or slightly less if using sorghum flour, as it absorbs water differently).
+Stir well, scrape the sides clean, and cover loosely.

-- Place it in a slightly warm spot, away from sinks or vents.
-Keep an eye out for the peak activity, which usually happens about three to five hours after feeding.
+- Place the jar in a slightly warm spot, away from the sink or any air vents.
+Watch for peak activity, which typically occurs 3 to 5 hours after feeding.

 Onward:

-- After the second week, your starter should be lively, bubbly, and have a pleasant yeasty smell.
-Now you can keep your starter at your preferred amount (like 100g, but some like it smaller at 50g, 30g, etc.).
-If you bake frequently, it's best to store the starter at room temperature and feed it equal parts of starter, flour, and water twice a day.
-If you don't bake often, keep it in the fridge and feed it or discard it once a week.
-Before using the active starter for baking, give it two substantial feeds, typically around 150g of starter, 150g of flour, and 150g of water each time.
+- By the second week, your starter should be bubbly, lively, and have a pleasant yeasty smell.
+You can keep it at your preferred amount (e.g., 100g, or smaller like 50g or 30g).
+If you bake often, store it at room temperature and feed it equal parts starter, flour, and water twice a day.
+If you bake less frequently, refrigerate it and feed or discard once a week.
+Before baking, give it two substantial feedings (about 150g of starter, 150g of flour, and 150g of water each time).

-- If you're still experiencing difficulties with your starter after two weeks, you can check my post for troubleshooting tips or leave a comment with your questions.
+- If you're still having trouble with your starter after two weeks, check out my troubleshooting tips or leave a comment with your questions.

 - Happy baking!